machinexa2/machinexa2.github.io/writeups/_posts/2020-09-20-audioedit.markdown

 I tried sending some advanced payloads like `' or 1=1 or '` and `' and 1=1 and '` to see how it behaves.
 Unfortunately, it was throwing error.
 Each time I tried something new, it gave an error.
 One more thing to notice is that sending file content with the same content but entirely different filename caused **File Exist** error to be thrown.

 I tried to make a python3 script to upload the file and directly give me response which cost me around 1-2 hour.
-Finally i have a script that does automatically does everything, i just have to type the payload.
+Finally, I have a script that does automatically does everything, I just have to type the payload.
 Here's a small portion:
 ```python
 url = "https://web.ctflearn.com/audioedit/submit_upload.php"
 while True: